-A vast majority of the population is dealing with anxiety, fear, stress, and mental health mostly driven by fear of losing dear ones, financial crisis, rising unemployment rate, and loneliness.
-At the same time, the pandemic has forced many superfast and an acquisitive urban lot to slow down, adjust and appreciate what they have, spend quality time with family and even participate more in social responsibilities.
+A vast majority of the population is dealing with anxiety, fear, stress, and mental health is mostly driven by fear of losing dear ones, financial crisis, rising unemployment rate, and loneliness.
+At the same time, the pandemic has forced many superfast and acquisitive urban lots to slow down, adjust and appreciate what they have, spend quality time with family, and even participate more in social responsibilities.
 Others are tapping into this lockdown as an opportunity — an opportunity to pick up a new skill, unwind, and also showcase their talent to society through social media.
 In all this, media and entertainment have a huge role to play.

-Based on Course5’s social media analytics study conducted from January – May 2020, it’s clear that Indian consumers’ expectations from entertainment are changing rapidly.
+Based on Course5’s social media analytics study conducted from January – May 2020, it’s clear that Indian consumers’ expectations of entertainment are changing rapidly.
 Consumers are looking forward to media and entertainment to be informed, relax, revive, learn, connect better with family and society, and even earn money.
 Course5 looked at the various buckets of entertainment such as TV, music, hobbies and interests, OTT, and gaming in 2 timeframes – pre (January to mid-March 2020) and during (Mid-March to May 2020).

 Here are some of the key themes that emerged from the analysis.

 On social media, NDTV and TimesNow have been trending the most among TV channels with a whopping number of mentions, about three hundred thousand each.
-NDTV Watch, PMO India, TimesNow breaking news garnered much attention, with consumers continually looking for information on cases of Covid-19, government initiatives, and other updates related to the pandemic.
-During the lockdown phase, most of the negative emotional expressions were led by news related to the epidemic, primarily government actions and plight of migrant workers walking hundreds of kilometers to home states.
+NDTV Watch, PMO India, and TimesNow breaking news garnered much attention, with consumers continually looking for information on cases of Covid-19, government initiatives, and other updates related to the pandemic.
+During the lockdown phase, most of the negative emotional expressions were led by news related to the epidemic, primarily government actions and the plight of migrant workers walking hundreds of kilometers to their home states.
 Many criticized the central government for playing religious cards during a time of crisis, while others commented on a lack of proactive steps from specific state governments, as in the case of Bihar’s stranded students from Kota.

-Expressions around hobbies and interests took a significant leap during lockdown vs. pre-lockdown period, the highest among all other entertainment buckets.
-While health and fitness continued to be the favorite topic on social media, dance, cooking and yoga, in particular, were discussed a lot more during the lockdown.
+Expressions around hobbies and interests took a significant leap during the lockdown vs. the pre-lockdown period, the highest among all other entertainment buckets.
+While health and fitness continued to be the favorite topic on social media, dance, cooking, and yoga, in particular, were discussed a lot more during the lockdown.
 Consumers used lockdown time to learn something new with respect to their passion and showcased their talent to the world, especially through YouTube and TikTok.
 With restrictions on cooks entering home and home delivery options such as Swiggy and Zomato, consumers took up cooking a lot more during the lockdown.
-Conversations indicated that consumers enjoyed this activity as social media provided an opportunity to amateurs to learn cooking (simple and complex recipes), participate in fun activities (Dalgona coffee challenge, water recipes) and even seek convenient options such as ‘5-minute recipes’ that grew in mention by 56% on the internet during the lockdown.
+Conversations indicated that consumers enjoyed this activity as social media provided an opportunity to amateurs to learn cooking (simple and complex recipes), participate in fun activities (Dalgona coffee challenge, water recipes), and even seek convenient options such as ‘5-minute recipes’ that grew in mention by 56% on the internet during the lockdown.
 This indicates that many consumers may continue home cooking even in the coming days.

 This is reflective of the huge mental stress consumers were going through as they sought meditation to maintain positivity and patience.
 This has opened up considerable opportunities for yoga and other institutes to promote online content and classes (#ChitShakti Meditation & Yoga, #Guided Meditation/Yoga, #PowerOfPositivity, #YogaWithIndiaTV).
 Spiritual discourses and positive talks (such as #SadhguruForChallengingTimes & #SadhguruQuotes) have also picked up similar attention, especially among females and, again, driven by mental stress.

 With limited access to entertainment outside the home, the volume of conversations around the top OTT platforms such as Netflix & Amazon Prime increased during the lockdown.
-With no other option, OTT was used by producers to release new movies (e.g., Bollywood movie, Gulabo Sitabo).
+With no other option, OTT was used by producers to release new movies (e.g., a Bollywood movie, Gulabo Sitabo).
 Consumers found OTT a convenient way to pass their weekends, especially Fridays, and have plenty of options.
-During weekdays (Monday-Thursday) IPL, Indian TV drama series on Hotstar and Sony LIV get the majority of hits.
+During weekdays (Monday-Thursday) IPL, Indian TV drama series on Hotstar, and Sony LIV get the majority of hits.
 During the weekend (Friday-Sunday), Southern blockbuster movies, along with Bollywood movies on Prime, live voting on Voot, followed by VIVO IPL fetched more attention.
 Netflix has been the most talked about channel during both phases.
-Amazon Prime and Disney Hotstar have, however, gained much attention during lockdown vs. pre-lockdown phase.
+Amazon Prime and Disney Hotstar have, however, gained much attention during the lockdown vs. pre-lockdown phase.

 PubG and Dream11 continued to top the conversation charts on gaming.
-However, playing board games as well as online games with family and friends garnered expressions related to ‘joy’ among consumers leading to a massive increase in conversations for Ludo (King) and Carom during lockdown.
+However, playing board games as well as online games with family and friends garnered expressions related to ‘joy’ among consumers leading to a massive increase in conversations for Ludo (King) and Carom during the lockdown.
 Other mentions around gaming have been on Call of Duty (mobile) and the FIFA event.
 The popularity of eSports increased during the lockdown because of exponential growth in prize money, followed by a chance to play in different online competitions.

 New Opportunities for Business

-The continuously evolving consumer entertainment needs and behavior pose immense opportunities for businesses such as content manufacturers and producers, gaming industry, telecom providers, OTT channels, online communities, and education institutes.
+The continuously evolving consumer entertainment needs and behavior pose immense opportunities for businesses such as content manufacturers and producers, the gaming industry, telecom providers, OTT channels, online communities, and education institutes.
 Companies need to tap them to connect better with consumers and monetize emerging avenues at the right time with the right audience.